List of Soul Reapers in Bleach: Makoto Kibune

 Makoto Kibune (貴船 理, Kibune Makoto) is an anime-exclusive character introduced during season nine, who joins Squad Three as the Third Seat.
 He is brought in by Captain Shūsuke.
 Makoto has brown hair and wears purple-rimmed glasses.
 While he outwardly appears friendly towards his subordinates, he is highly intolerant of failure, calling those who fall in battle "trash".
 When in training at the Soul Reaper academy, Makoto stood out as a highly gifted student, but his inability to function in a team prevented him from attaining rank in the Gotei Thirteen (a teammate getting injured during his attack on a hollow got him in trouble with Central 46).
 This led to his joining the patrol squads under Shūsuke instead.
 Around this time, he became a servant of Kumoi and gained a Bakkōtō.
 Though it gives him the necessary power to wreak havoc on the Soul Society, he eventually loses control of it and is killed by Kira.

 Makoto's zanpakutō is Reppū (烈風).
 When released by the command "rampage" (荒れ狂え, are kurue), it takes the form of a large, two-bladed weapon.
 When combined with his Bakkōtō, he can telekinetically control the sword, allowing him to attack opponents from any direction and spin the blade like a saw blade.

-He is voiced by Hikaru Midorikawa in the Japanese version of the anime and by Christopher Corey Smith in the English dub.
+He is voiced by Hikaru Midorikawa in the original Japanese version of the anime and by Christopher Corey Smith in the English dub.